 Quality not quantity.
 We want followers and connections that matter.
 OK so we don't get to choose who follows or adds us up, but we can choose who we are writing for, who we are aiming to attract.
 When we advertise our brand, target the people that like the sort of thing you do.
 Maybe try a few tangents, ballet fans might like horse-riding for example, it's always worth a shot but always be aware of who you are targeting and try to avoid collecting people who really are not going to be interested.
 A funny meme about something in the news can be really successful, but are these same people the ones who will love your work?
 Probably not.
 Remember that most people are looking for their own opportunity, so avoid becoming just another fish.
 It's always a two way street.
 We have to give and take.
 Just giving or just taking will not get you very far.

 You need to have something people can visit outside of social media.
-Recently, one of my pages was censored.
+In 2020, one of my pages was censored.
 All the posts and links were removed.
 Luckily, it was just a Facebook page and not my actual website.
+I did lose a lotof great contacts, though.
 Now imagine if I had decided to build the whole thing on Facebook?
 It would have all been taken away.
-So, the censor was removed after a couple of days and the content was put back where they found it and all was well in the end however it just made me think how fragile my entire career can be.
 Dig deep and build roots that go way beyond the social profile.
 Then keep copies on your drive too, because if your site goes down for some reason, all is not lost.

 There is nothing wrong with taking a few days off.
 People won't forget about you if you have a break.
 It is better to hold off for six months and post something brilliant than post some random stuff everyday then not have the energy to do the brilliant thing.
 A lot of people feel compelled to show up and do their best even when they're not up to the job.
 We're not contracted to show up and post stuff, it is always because we have a direct purpose.
 So stop treating it like a prison sentence!

 So social media sites are an infinite well of continual distraction.
 We can use it for networking, research, and building up our fan-base, but we can also become a consumer very quickly.
 It's alright to consume, nothing bad about it, but we're meant to be at work here.
 This is our job, directly related to our holiday abroad, our food bill, and our car tax.
 So although watching the cute animals is rewarding, it's also something you'd get fired for.
-If you could get fired for the way you use social media at work, then you're not using it properly for your purposes.
+If you could get fired for the way you use social media, you're not using it properly.

 So that's it, social media marketing is something we all do naturally.
 Of course we want people to view us in the best light.
 With these tips we can just do a bit more the ensure that we only give off the right impression.
 What do you dislike seeing on people's feeds?
 Anything you disagree with in this list?
 Let us know in the comments, we'd love to hear from you.